 If you want to make a business out of selling liquid soap, you probably want to make all those calculations.
 Still, I’ve read soapmakers swearing that is indeed cheaper to make liquid soap and more profitable to sell it, even with the extra pump bottle for the liquid soap.

 Speaking of pump bottles, I use a glass pump bottle for my homemade liquid soap, to be able to wash it and reuse it.
 Ok, so it’s not totally zero-waste like soap bars, because you really can’t avoid to use a recipient.
 But at least you can go more zero-waste and reuse your soap container for years.

-I like the idea of using much less plastic packages, only because I make my own skincare at home.
-By using glass and metal recipients, you can reuse all of them for years, and avoid wasting 5 to 6 plastic bottles and packages every month.
+I like the idea of using less plastic packages as a result of making my own skincare at home.
+By using glass and metal recipients, you can reuse all of them for years.
+Avoid wasting 5 to 6 plastic bottles and packages every month.
 One more reason to start making your own skincare at home 🙂

 Find Where To Buy Handmade Liquid Soap